Complete Guide to Australian Tourist Sim Card & Data Plans 2023

 - Where you want to travel in Australia, if you’re spending a lot of time in rural areas, you will need a sim card that operates on a network with comprehensive coverage (Telstra).

-- How long you will be in Australia
+- How long you will be in Australia, most plans are for 30 days.

 - How you use your phone, which means assessing whether you intend to make phone calls back home, watch Netflix on long bus rides, or just use it for emergencies.